Āpiha Whare Herehere

 - observant, alert and accurate

-- able to follow orders and set procedures
+- able to follow orders

 - able to work well under pressure

 - able to remain positive in difficult situations

 - assertive and able to use their initiative

 - interested in helping others.

 - social work

 Corrections officers need to be fit, healthy and strong as they spend a lot of time on their feet and the job can be physically demanding.
 They also need to have good hearing.